Updated on: 2/23/2021

 This ensures the client does not lose if the attorney fails.
 At the same time, the contingency fee structure also incentivizes the attorney to recover the highest possible level of compensation for the client because that encourages the attorney’s fee is a percentage of that number.

 When an attorney charges a lower percentage they can make up the difference in profit by taking on more cases.
 Since this discount attorney is fighting for less money, insurance companies are more likely to settle.
 This means less work for the discount attorney.

 Everyone wins.
 Except for the attorney's client.

-Settlement mills make a profit from doing a mediocre amount of work for a lot of hurt people.
-They don't do the best work, which might mean waiting out the insurance company or taking the case to trial.
+Settlement mills make a profit from doing a mediocre amount of work for a large amount of injured people.
+They don't do the best work, which usually mean waiting out the insurance company or taking the case to trial.
 Settlement mills will typically do anything they can to avoid a trial at all costs because the attorney(s) do not have much, if any, experience in court.
 Advertising a discounted fee is one way to attract a high number of clients without their understanding of the reasoning behind that advertisement.

-Don't make any assumptions about a law firm’s overall financial health just because of a advertisement, but “sales promotions” are quite rare for attorneys.
-If you do happen to find yourself speaking with an attorney who is offering a discounted contingency fee, it may be in your best interest to ask them why they are doing so.
+It would be unwise to make any assumptions about a law firm’s overall financial health just because of an advertisement, but “sales promotions” are quite the rarity for attorneys.
+But if you do happen to find yourself speaking with an attorney who is offering a discounted contingency fee, it may be in your best interest to ask them why they are doing so.

 If you or a loved one has been injured due to someone else's negligence and you want to learn more about your legal rights and options, our legal team is standing by to review the details of your case and explain if and how we may be able to help.
 While our attorneys do not offer discount contingency fees, we do have a stellar track record of success in recovering compensation for injured victims and their loved ones for more than 20 years.